openjck/vim-yadm-files/README.md

 2. Add `Plug 'openjck/vim-yadm-files'` to your Vim/Neovim configuration file
 3. Run `:PlugInstall`

-vim-plug does not come with any built-in documentation and does not provide any configuration options.
+vim-yadm-files does not come with any built-in documentation and does not provide any configuration options.

 ## Usage